 Why are you claiming my cover song/remix/alternate version as the original music?

 Any recording of a song is still a usage of that song, whether it’s close to the original or a remix.
 Our role in music management means we have to track all usages of a song.
-Our claims are always on behalf of the underlying songs, and the original composer still deserves credit even if you have made your own, different recording.
+Our claims are always on behalf of the underlying songs, and the original composer still deserves credit even if you have made your own, different recording; or are using a cover song in your video.

 This is not meant to discourage anyone from creating cover songs or remixes!
 We have a longstanding relationship with the game music remix community, and we encourage the creation of properly licensed covers that support the original composers.